 Features of the mixed form of chronic glomerulonephritis in children:

-• A combination of impurities of blood and protein in the urine, edema, increased blood pressure is characteristic.
+• A combination of blood and protein in the urine, edema, and increased blood pressure is typical.

 • Anemia and pallor are often noted.

-• The disease is difficult, chronic renal failure develops very early.
+• The disease is severe, and chronic renal failure develops very early.

-The principles of diagnosing chronic glomerulonephritis in children are the same as in adults.
-Treatment is prescribed strictly individually, depending on the form of the disease, the presence of chronic renal failure, complications, concomitant diseases.
+Principles for diagnosing chronic glomerulonephritis in children - as in adults.
+Treatment is prescribed strictly individually, depending on the form of the disease, the presence of chronic renal failure, complications, and concomitant diseases.

-How is dispensary observation of children suffering from chronic glomerulonephritis carried out?
+How is dispensary observation carried out for children suffering from chronic glomerulonephritis?

 Dispensary observation is carried out until the child is transferred to an adult clinic:

-• Chronic pyelonephritis...
-A disease in which inflammation predominantly develops in the pelvis, calyx, and renal tubular system.
+• Chronic pyelonephritis.
+A disease in which inflammation predominantly develops in the renal pelvis, calyces, and tubular system of the kidneys.

-• Amyloidosis...
-A disease in which the metabolism of proteins and carbohydrates is impaired in kidney cancer
+• Amyloidosis.
+A disease in which the metabolism of proteins and carbohydrates is disrupted in kidney cancer

-Alcohol consumption negatively affects the state of all organs and systems, and the kidneys are no exception.
-Alcohol can aggravate the course of chronic glomerulonephritis, so it is recommended to completely abandon it.
-Carbonated drinks are also taboo.
+Alcohol consumption negatively affects the condition of all organs and systems, and the kidneys are no exception.
+Alcohol can aggravate the course of chronic glomerulonephritis, so it is recommended to avoid it completely.
+The taboo also applies to carbonated drinks.

-Is it possible to eat watermelons with glomerulonephritis?
+Is it possible to eat watermelons if you have glomerulonephritis?

-People with chronic glomerulonephritis can eat watermelons.
-But since they contain a lot of liquid, the recommended maximum amount of consumed watermelons is determined depending on the form and stage of the disease.
-Check with your doctor.
-Sometimes, with chronic glomerulonephritis, it is even recommended to arrange unloading "watermelon" days.
+People suffering from chronic glomerulonephritis can eat watermelons.
+But since they contain a lot of liquid, the recommended maximum amount of watermelons consumed is determined depending on the form and stage of the disease.
+Consult your doctor.
+Sometimes, with chronic glomerulonephritis, it is even recommended to arrange fasting “watermelon” days.

 • hematuric and hypertensive form– the prognosis is serious;